Psychoactive Sacramentals: Essays on Entheogens and Religion

 every street corner in America?"

 Ironically, research has shown the use of entheogens to be of significant value in treatment of addiction to other drugs.
-(See for example the work of Ken Tupper, especially the link below.*)
+(See for example the work of Ken Tupper, especially the link below.* For more conventional treatment alternatives, see for example a review of Axis drug rehab center.)

 It's not much of a stretch, in my view, to intuit that the motivation